ISBA Facts and Key Figures

-Academic Year 2019-2020
+Academic Year 2020-2021

-During the academic year 2019-2020, ISBA counted 10 full-time and 4 part-time faculty members, as well as about 30 researchers and administrative officers.
 Research programs conducted by ISBA members lead to publications in top actuarial and statistical journals, as well as in related fields (mathematical economics, operations research, life sciences or mathematical finance, for instance).
-More precisely, ISBA members published 36 papers in international refereed journals and 3 book chapters.
-Moreover, a second part of the trilogy “Effective Statistical Learning Methods for Actuaries” has been published with Springer.
-Research to appear soon, or under evaluation, wasreported in 34 discussion papers (ref.
-DP2019/20-DP2020/25).
+More precisely, ISBA members published

 ISBA members are involved in editorial boards of reference journals in their respective fields, including

 - Annals of Statistics, Annual Review of Statistics and its Application, Computational Statistics and Data Analysis, Electronic Journal of Statistics, Extremes, and Statistical Modelling in probability and statistics;

 - Biometrics, Biometrika and Biostatistics in biostatistics;

 - as well as ASTIN Bulletin, European Actuarial Journal and Insurance: Mathematics and Economics in risk and insurance.

 They also regularly act as reviewers for international, peer-reviewed journals or as members of scientific committees for international conferences.
 This is a clear mark that their expertise is recognized worldwide.
 Besides fundamental research, ISBA members are also very active in addressing societal issues such as sustainability of pension systems and insurability of long-term cancer survivors.
 ISBA members are also involved into different types of services to the society, as members of boards of public, non-profit organizations (scientific committee of the Fondation Contre le Cancer, Commission des Assurances or Conseil Académique des Pensions, Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten, for instance).
-Several members have also contributed to the public information about the actual Covid crisis through different media.
+Several members have also contributed to the public information about Covid crisis through different media.
 Training junior reserchers is a key activity for ISBA senior academic members.
 In 2020-2021, ISBA has hosted 28 PhD students and 3 post-doc researchers.
 Kassu Mehari Beyene, Oswaldo Gressani, Pauline Ngugnie Diffouo, Fadoua Zeddouk, Nathalie Lucas, and Gilles Mordant successfully defended their PhD theses and were awarded the degree of Doctor in Science, specializing in Statistics or in Actuarial Science.

 Catherine Legrand, ISBA Chairwoman